 Santorini is one of the top islands in the world people visit; therefore, that comes with a price.
 During peak season, it is mauled by tourists, especially in Oia.
 Every tourist on the island seems to flock to Oia each afternoon to lock in their spot to watch the mind-blowing sunsets.
 We were caught in the rush, unaware of what was going on as the mass movement began long before sunset.
 The crush of people was extreme.
 We left and found our way back to Fira.
 Maybe the sunset wasn’t as dramatic there, but it was still beautiful without Oia’s craziness.

-Santorini needs to address the sustainability of this tourism crush urgently.
+Santorini urgently needs to address the sustainability of this tourism crash.
 It seems the cultural soul of the island is at stake.
 The island’s economy is undeniably heavily dependent on tourism, so efforts are ongoing to expand investments while promoting diversification and employment outside that realm.
 Santorini is a seasonal destination, and there is talk of expanding the season, but it seems that could only exacerbate the problem.
 One effort under consideration is to limit people to only coming for day visits, which could particularly make a significant impact.
 Agents of change need to intervene so Santorini’s uniqueness can be preserved for many generations.

 How to reduce your impact